ImperialCollegeLondon/fractalgenetics/README.md

 ### Prerequisites

-Current version is supported on Mac OS only, support for Windows is pending.
+Current version is supported on Mac OS and Windows.

 It is essential to set up MATLAB Compiler Runtime (MCR) 2016b prior to installation of fracAnalyse.
 MATLAB Compiler Runtime (MCR): https://www.mathworks.com/products/compiler/mcr.html